 So don’t face your financial challenges on your own.
 Call or reach out to Matthew R Harris Law P.C. today and let an experienced consumer bankruptcy lawyer help you explore all of your options and develop a plan that can help you achieve the fresh start you deserve.

 Matthew R. Harris of Matthew R. Harris Law P.C. has both a J.D. in law and a postgraduate L.L.M with a major in bankruptcy and insolvency.
 He has spent his entire legal career helping individuals and businesses with financial and insolvency concerns.
-If you’re facing financial distress in Southern Ontario, contact Matthew R. Harris Law P.C. immediately to schedule an assessment and discuss all of your legal options for relief and a fresh start.
+If you’re facing financial distress in Southern Ontario, contact Matthew R. Harris Law P.C. immediately to schedule an assessment and discuss all of your legal options for relief.